Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition

 \subsection{Machine Learning Security}

-Machine learning security is a growing field \cite{biggio2018wild}.
+Machine learning security is a growing field \cite{biggio2018wild} due to the proliferation of machine learning models in the wild that adversaries can exploit.
 One of the most prototypical attacks is generating digital adversarial examples to evade a classification model.
 Many attack methods exist that attempt to be less computationally expensive \cite{pintor2021fast} and transfer better to other models \cite{zhang2020black}.
-Along with this, there are numerous defenses being proposed.
+Along with this, numerous defenses are being proposed.
 These include adversarial training, including adversarial examples in the training loop \cite{goodfellowAT2015}, certifying models \cite{cohen2019certified}, preprocessing \cite{zelasko2021adversarial}, and randomization \cite{guo2018countering}.
 While it is out of scope computationally to evaluate each of these methods, we offer a framework such that current and future defense methods can be evaluated with respect to fairness.